Case Study · Salesforce Negotiation · US Retail

 3

-Redress advised the client to reject the opaque all-in-one bundle unless Salesforce provided full transparency.
-During negotiations, Redress insisted that Salesforce display individual SKU-level pricing for Commerce Cloud, Marketing Cloud, Service Cloud, and Tableau rather than a single bundled number.
-The rationale was both financial and strategic: the retailer needed to see exactly what it was paying for each product so it could validate discounts independently, and it needed the structural flexibility to add, remove, or swap products in the future without losing the entire discount framework.
-After significant pushback from Salesforce (who preferred the opacity of bundled pricing), the parties agreed to a hybrid approach: a master agreement with unified renewal dates and consolidated billing, but with separate SKU-based pricing for each cloud.
+Decoupled pricing architecture.
+Redress advised rejecting the opaque all-in-one bundle unless Salesforce provided full transparency.
+After significant pushback, the parties agreed to a hybrid approach: a master agreement with unified renewal dates and consolidated billing, but with separate SKU-based pricing for each cloud.
 Each product's discount was independently documented and survived even if another product was modified or removed.
-This structure protected the retailer from the classic Salesforce bundling trap — where removing one product collapses the entire discount framework and penalises the customer for making a rational business decision.
+This protected the retailer from the classic Salesforce bundling trap.

 4

-Salesforce's original proposal embedded 20% year-over-year growth — mandatory increases in licence counts and capacity that would be invoiced whether the retailer needed them or not.
-Redress challenged this directly, presenting the client's own strategic plan and industry benchmarking data showing that a 20% annual growth assumption was unrealistic for a mature retail operation.
-Redress negotiated the removal of all mandatory growth commitments, replacing them with a voluntary expansion mechanism: the contract included pre-set discount rates for additional licences and capacity that the retailer could opt into at any point during the term.
-If the business grew and needed more users, more contacts, or more Commerce Cloud capacity, it could expand at locked-in favourable rates.
-If growth was flat or below projections, the retailer paid nothing extra.
-This structural change transformed the contract from a guaranteed 20% annual cost escalation into a controllable, demand-driven expense — one of the most financially significant wins in the entire negotiation.
+Eliminating forced growth commitments.
+Salesforce's original proposal embedded 20% year-over-year growth as mandatory increases.
+Redress challenged this directly, presenting the client's own strategic plan and industry benchmarking data.
+All mandatory growth commitments were removed, replaced with a voluntary expansion mechanism: pre-set discount rates for additional licences and capacity that the retailer could opt into at any point.
+This transformed the contract from a guaranteed 20% annual cost escalation into a controllable, demand-driven expense.

 5